opensearch-project/documentation-website/_dashboards/get-started/quickstart-dashboards.md

 # Add sample data

-Sample data sets come with visualizations, dashboards, and more to help you explore OpenSearch Dashboards before you add your own data.
+Sample data sets come with visualizations, dashboards, and more to help you explore Dashboards before you add your own data.
 To add sample data, perform the following steps:

 1. Verify access to OpenSearch Dashboards by connecting to [http://localhost:5601](http://localhost:5601) from a browser.
 The default username and password are `admin`.
-1. On the OpenSearch Dashboards **Home** page, select **Add sample data**.
+2. On the OpenSearch Dashboards **Home** page, select **Add sample data**.
-1. Select **Add data** to add the data sets.
+3. Select **Add data** to add the data sets.

 ![Sample data sets]({{site.url}}{{site.baseurl}}/images/add-sample-data.png)